 The straps are used in Yoga to perform postures where the limbs need stretching.
 Some of them come with buckles or fasteners and other soles.
 They are perfect for those who have little flexibility.

 The pillows or cushions for yoga help support you and ensure a proper anatomical alignment in the most demanding asanas.
 Use them to feel more comfortable and to calm the tension of the muscles of your back, abdomen, and legs.
-Yoga pillows are free in different shapes, sizes colors, and materials, with which you will probably find the one that best meets your needs.
-They are also a good prop to have while meditating, so you can sit more comfortably.
+Yoga pillows are accessible in different shapes, sizes, colors, and materials, with which you will probably find the one that best meets your needs.
+They are also a good prop while meditating, so you can comfortably sit.

 5. Blankets